What type of Headaches & Migraines do I have?

 Migraine without Aura (common)

-Symptoms: Severe, unilateral, throbbing pain often accompanied by nausea, vomiting, cold hands, sensitivity to sound and light.
+Severe, unilateral, throbbing pain often accompanied by nausea, vomiting, cold hands, sensitivity to sound and light.
 Lasts for a few hours to days.

 Risk Factors: Hereditary or factors including certain foods; red wine, strong odours, the Pill or menopausal hormones; excessive hunger; changes in altitude; weather; lights; excessive smoking; and emotional stress.

-Treatment: Usually resolves with sleep.
+Usually resolves with sleep.
 Ice packs; isometheptene; mucate; combination products containing caffeine; ergotamine; DHE injectable and nasal spray; 5-HT agonists; analgesics or medications, which constrict the blood vessels.
 Steroids may be helpful for prolonged attacks.

 Prevention: Biofeedback; betablockers (propranolol, timolol); anti-convulsant (divalproex sodium); calcium blockers; and NSAIDs.